-In Enes Kanter’s eyes, LeBron James lost twice Friday night, once as a Laker and once as a man.
+In Enes Kanter’s eyes, LeBron James lost twice Friday night–as a Laker and an advocate.

 Los Angeles fell flat in the King’s big return from an abdominal injury, losing to the Celtics 130-108, but the Lakers’ lethargic effort was just one of two stories playing out at TD Garden.

 James and Kanter did not speak on the court, but both players had plenty to say off the hardwood.

 “Money over Morals for the “King,” Kanter tweeted above a picture of one-of-a-kind sneakers depicting James and China that Kanter wore for the game.
 “Sad & disgusting how these athletes pretend they care about social justice.
 They really do “shut up & dribble” when Big Boss says so Did you educate yourself about the slave labor that made your shoes or is that not part of your research?”